tferega/revenj/tutorials/revenj-tutorial-setup.md

       }
     }

-This model shows-off various minor and major features which are available with just a few simple descriptions.
+This model shows-off various minor and major DSL features.
+See here for detailed explanation.

 DSL supports various property types, collections, references and basically everything you need to describe a complex domain, while DSL Platform will provide best-practice implementations for such concepts.
-The DSL described above will result in a model which would otherwise be manually coded by the developer, along with a lot of boilerplate such as: repositories, conversions from C# objects to Postgres objects, various validations, serialization code, various other libraries, Clone and Equals methods, and many others.
+The DSL described above will result in a model which would otherwise have to be manually coded by the developer, along with a lot of boilerplate such as: repositories, conversions from C# objects to Postgres objects, various validations, serialization code, various other libraries, Clone and Equals methods, etc...

-If compile the new DSL, and add a project reference to the generated ServerModel lib, we will see something like:
+If compile the new DSL, and add a project reference to the generated `ServerModel.dll` (in the `lib` folder), we will see something like:

 ![.NET model](pictures/model-dll.png)